andres81/Model_of_the_Psyche/case-files/bullying-at-work-and-in-education/README.md

 control and power.
 A toxic mix that leads to highly unethical situations in which bullying by proxy by the employer becomes common practice and because the bullying is proxied, the employer never is seen as the instigator.
 He delegates, while being always fully in control.
-To the outsight world, he might be seen as a hero, hiring the unwanted, the disabled, and anyone else that makes it look what a hero he is, while at the same time, it merely serves his goal of expanding the pyramid at the bottom.
+To the outside world, he might be seen as a hero, hiring the unwanted, the disabled, and anyone else that makes it look what a hero he is, while at the same time, it merely serves his goal of expanding the pyramid at the bottom.
 The bigger the pyramid, the larger the black box in